zeis/kokoi/README.md

 * Install [Node.js](http://www.nodejs.org/).

 * Install a markup processing engine such as [Pandoc](http://johnmacfarlane.net/pandoc/).
-By default _kokoi_ is configured to watch for changes on Markdown files, and uses _pandoc_ to convert them, if _pandoc_ is not installed _kokoi_ will try to use the fallback command `markdown`.
+By default _kokoi_ is configured to watch for changes on Markdown files, and uses Pandoc to convert them, if Pandoc is not installed _kokoi_ will try to use the fallback command `markdown`.
 If you want to use a different engine, the appropriate command to convert markup files to HTML must be specified (see Usage).

 * Then, run `npm install kokoi -g` in a terminal.

+Notes for __Linux__ users:

-__On Linux__, make sure that also _npm_ is installed, and note that the preceding command must be run as root.
+* To install _kokoi_ globally, note that the preceding command must be run as root, also, make sure that _npm_ is installed.

-Moreover, if you installed Node.js from a package manager, the Node.js binary may be called _nodejs_ instead of _node_, run this command as root `ln -s /usr/bin/nodejs /usr/bin/node` to create a symlink.
+* If you installed Node.js from a package manager, the Node.js binary may be called _nodejs_ instead of _node_, run this command as root `ln -s /usr/bin/nodejs /usr/bin/node` to create a symlink.

 ## Usage